opea-project/GenAIExamples/ChatQnA/microservice/xeon/README.md

   -H 'Content-Type: application/json'
 ```

 Following the validation of all aforementioned microservices, we are now prepared to construct a mega-service.
-However, before launching the mega-service, it's essential to ingest data into the vector store.

 ## 🚀 Construct Mega Service